 Pretty much the first task that we are going to be presented with on Linux is to log in.
+We are going to need to know how to access the command line in CentOS 7 to. get the most out of the OS.
 Hence this is the first objective in the RH124 course.
 So we will take a look at how we can log in the the GUI and Terminal and how we can gain access to the command line interface or CLI.

 The CLI will always be important in Enterprise Linux as many servers will not have a GUI and you will gain access not from the Server itself but in many cases using SSH from your client, perhaps PuTTY on windows.
 If we do have access to the server or desktop and it does have a GUI we can gain access to the command line via the GUI and pseudo terminals or directory on a physical console.

 We start by logging in to the GUI Gnome environment that CentOS installs by default if the desktop is selected.
 The username is display to us so this is not an issue in the GUI but if logging into to a console be aware that the username and password are both case-sensitive in Linux.

 Once we have logged in we can gain access to the command line by right-clicking the desktop and choosing “Open in terminal“.
 The Desktop folder will then be our file-system context from the command line using the gnome-terminal.
 We could also start the terminal via the Menu: Applications > Utilities > Terminal.
 Yet another mechanism would be to use ALT + F2 and type gnome-terminal as the command to run, the ALT+F2 run dialog is shown in the next graphic:

 Once we have a terminal open the great thing with the GUI terminal is that we can increase the size of the font: CTRL + SHIFT + + and reduce with CTRL + – .
 To full screen the terminal we are in, we can use F11